betajohn/nextjs-dahsboard-tutorial/RM_NEXTJS.md

 ### Non-async promises can cause hydration errors

 If you forgot to await for the promise that returns info you will use in your UI.

+## URL search params

+benefits of implementing search with URL params:

+- Bookmarkable and Shareable URLs: Since the search parameters are in the URL, users can bookmark the current state of the application, including their search queries and filters, for future reference or sharing.

+- Server-Side Rendering and Initial Load: URL parameters can be directly consumed on the server to render the initial state, making it easier to handle server rendering.

+- Analytics and Tracking: Having search queries and filters directly in the URL makes it easier to track user behavior without requiring additional client-side logic.